conorosully/legal-case-prediction/README.md

 </table>

 <br>
-Data is not available due to a NDA.
+Dataset is not available due to a NDA.